 PyLag is an offline particle tracking model.
 The model expects as inputs time independent and/or dependent variables that describe the state of a given fluid.
 These may be measured quantities or the predictions of an analytical or numerical model.
 Using these, the model computes Lagrangian trajectories for particles released into the fluid at a particular point in time and space.
-The model is primarily aimed at marine applications, but is versatile enough to be used in other contexts too; for example, in studies of atmospheric dispersion.
+The model is primarily aimed at marine applications, but in principle could be extended for use in other contexts too; for example, in studies of atmospheric dispersion.

 PyLag was created with the aim to make available a particle tracking model that is a) fast to run, b) easy to use, c) extensible and d) flexible.
 The model is written in a mixture of Python and Cython,